oleksii-openproject/openproject/docs/release-notes/15-1-0/README.md

 ## Important technical updates

-### Possible locking of seeded admin users, e.g. when using LDAP
+### Possibility to lock seeded admin users, e.g. when using LDAP

 <!--more-->